What is Hadoop?

 - MongoDB Hadoop Connector - a framework for accessing data in MongoDB from MapReduce jobs, including HIVE and Pig, and incrementally writing output back to collections in MongoDB.

-Watch the webinar and learn:
+Watch the presentation and learn:

 - How MongoDB and Hadoop work together